sichenz/TTB-Alcohol-Label-Verification-App/README.md

 **Technology:** I used a standard HTML5, CSS3, and modern JavaScript (ES6+).

 **Rationale:** For this project's UI, I only used a single form and a single results panel, which does not require complex state management.
-Hence, using a vanilla JavaScript with the `fetch` API creates a smooth single-page experience without the overhead of React or Vue (although this could definitely be built upon in the future\!).
+Hence, using a vanilla JavaScript with the `fetch` API creates a smooth single-page experience without the overhead of React or Vue (although this could definitely be built upon in the future!).
 This approach keeps the bundle size small and the codebase accessible.

 ### OCR Engine: Tesseract (pytesseract)